miragejs/miragejs/README.md

 ];
 ```

-Given this file, whenever your Mirage server starts up, this data will be added to its store under the `contacts` key (since that's the name of the file).
-Add additional data by adding more files under the `/data` folder.
-All data files should be plural, and export arrays of POJOs.
+Given this file, whenever your Mirage server starts up, this data will be added to its database under the `contacts` key (since that's the name of the file).
+Add additional data by adding more files under the `/fixtures` folder.
+All fixture files should be plural, and export arrays of POJOs.

 ### Defining your routes

 Now, to return this data from an endpoint, let's define our first route.
-We'll use the **get** helper method to easily interact with our server's store (which now has these contacts in it).
+We'll use the **get** helper method to easily interact with our server's db (which now has these contacts in it).

 The generator should have created the file `app/mirage/config.js`, which exports a function.
 Add a route for `/api/contacts`: